 If in any doubt about fitness to travel, always consult a veterinary surgeon.

 Note: there is no obligation for a slaughterhouse to accept casualty animals; always check with the slaughterhouse prior to transporting any animal.

-The Food Safety and Hygiene (England) Regulations 2013 and EU Regulation (EC) No 852/2004 on the hygiene of foodstuffs require the following documentation to be held:
+The Food Safety and Hygiene (England) Regulations 2013 and EU Regulation (EC) No 852/2004 on the hygiene of foodstuffs require the following documentation to be held.

 All cattle, sheep, pigs, poultry and horses moving to a slaughterhouse must be accompanied by a completed food chain information (FCI) declaration.
-A live casualty animal (if fit to be transported) known or suspected to be injured or showing signs of abnormality must be accompanied to a slaughterhouse by a FCI declaration, completed by the owner or person in charge of the animal.
+A live casualty animal (if fit to be transported) known or suspected to be injured or showing signs of abnormality must be accompanied to a slaughterhouse by an FCI declaration, completed by the owner or person in charge of the animal.
 This declaration identifies the animal and any veterinary medicinal products or other treatments administered to it within the last six months, including dates of administration and withdrawal periods.
 The disease status of the holding must also be declared.

 Live casualty sheep / goats must also be accompanied by a fully completed movement document for sheep and goats (either a paper copy ARAMS-1 form or electronic copy using the ARAMS system that can be printed by the haulier if requested to do so by an inspector).
 Live casualty pigs must also be accompanied by a haulier summary for pigs (using the eAML2 system).
 A valid cattle / horse passport must accompany cattle / horses.
 All livestock species must be correctly identified in accordance with the relevant legislation.
 This is the responsibility of the keeper.

 See 'Food chain information' for more information.
 The slaughterhouse operator may also be able to help.